dfsp-spirit/meshlearn/README.md

 *Please keep in mind that meshlearn is in the alpha stage, use in production is not yet recommended.
 You are free to play around with it though!*

-Currently meshlearn comes with one pre-trained model for predicting the local gyrification index (lGI, Schaer et al.) for full-resolution, native space [FreeSurfer meshes](https://freesurfer.net/).
+Currently meshlearn comes with one pre-trained test model for predicting the local gyrification index (lGI, Schaer et al.) for full-resolution, native space [FreeSurfer meshes](https://freesurfer.net/).
 These meshes are (a part of) the result of running FreeSurfer's `recon-all` pipeline on structural MRI scans of the human brain.

+*Update*: More recent and better models are now available in the separate [meshlearn_models repo](https://github.com/dfsp-spirit/meshlearn_models).

 The model is a gradiant-boosting machine as implemented in [lightgbm](https://github.com/microsoft/LightGBM), and it was trained on a diverse training set of about 60 GB of pre-processed mesh data, obtained from the publicly available, multi-site [ABIDE I dataset](https://fcon_1000.projects.nitrc.org/indi/abide/).
 The model can be found at [tests/test_data/models/lgbm_lgi/](./tests/test_data/models/lgbm_lgi/), and consists of the model file (`ml_model.pkl`, the pickled lightgbm model) and a metadata file ([ml_model.json](tests/test_data/models/lgbm_lgi/ml_model.json)) that contains the pre-processing settings used to train the model.
 These settings must also be used when predicting for a new mesh.